 Michigan Department of Environmental Quality

 NOAA National Marine Fisheries Service

 What We Found

-We report results from the first phase (2010/11) under GLRI, mainly mussel tissue and sediment chemistry data obtained by Mussel Watch with the goal of providing a high-level basin-wide perspective on the relative magnitude and extent of contamination in AOCs.
+We report results from the first phase (2010/11) under GLRI, mainly mussel tissue and sediment chemistry data obtained by Mussel Watch with the goal of providing a high-level basin-wide perspective on the relative magnitude and extent of contamination in urban and non-urban sites.

-To better address contamination and remediation issues of specific AOCs, Mussel Watch has adopted multi-parameter assessments and incorporated newer techniques and approaches to the existing methods.
-For mussels, we have intensified sampling, both spatially and temporally in priority AOCs to provide a more robust measure of bioavailable contamination, have used deployment of caged mussels to track source contaminants in areas where extant mussels beds are not found, and have incorporated effects-based monitoring to complement body burden measurements.
+To better address contamination and remediation issues, Mussel Watch has adopted multi-parameter assessments and incorporated newer techniques and approaches to the existing methods.
+For mussels, we have intensified sampling, both spatially and temporally in priority urban areas to provide a more robust measure of bioavailable contamination, have used deployment of caged mussels to track source contaminants in areas where extant mussels beds are not found, and have incorporated effects-based monitoring to complement body burden measurements.

-Mussel Watch will continue to monitor both mussel chemistry and health indicators in priority AOCs, especially where leveraged resources from federal and state partners will result in more timely and relevant data.
-In particular, Mussel Watch will continue monitoring for selected contaminants of emerging concern and use new technologies such as genomics to expand the knowledge and understanding of biological impacts from chemical stressors.
+Mussel Watch will continue to monitor both mussel chemistry and health indicators in urban and non-urban areas, especially where leveraged resources from federal and state partners will result in more timely and relevant data.
+In particular, Mussel Watch will refocus its efforts on contaminants of emerging concern and effects-based indicators such as genomics to expand the knowledge and understanding of biological impacts from chemical stressors.

 Related Regions of Study: Great Lakes, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, Wisconsin

 Coastal Pollution (Chemical Contaminants)

 Presentations and/or Posters>